 Do you wear a bathing suit when kayaking?

 No, I don't recommend wearing a bathing suit.
 Not only does it not protect you from the elements, but it's also for your safety.
 Imagine if you were to flip over in your kayak and lose something big like your paddle, or even worse, drop one of your rods overboard.
-With no clothes on, this will put you at high risk of hypothermia.
+With no clothes on, will put you at high risk of hypothermia.

 What should you not wear while winter kayaking?

-Winter kayak fishing can be a whole new world of fun for you, your friends, and your family.
+Winter kayak fishing can be a new world of fun for you, your friends, and your family.

 Remembering safety first is an essential part of winter kayaking, and you should always dress appropriately and take every precaution necessary.